-Once a de facto relationship is found to exist and the other requirements referred to above have been met the Family Law Act treats those parties no differently to parties who are married when it comes to dealing with property and financial issues.
-As the process for undoing your financial relationship is the same, you should refer to the information on our web site regarding financial issues and asset division.
+Once a de facto relationship is found to exist, the Family Law Act treats those parties no differently to parties who are married when it comes to dealing with property and financial issues.
+And in any circumstances where there are children, the same laws apply to all parents – regardless of their kind of relationship.

 For assistance navigating financial, property or parental matters associated with a de facto separation, we can help.
 The team at Damien Greer Lawyers have a wealth of experience in family law matters and can help you and your family find the smoothest resolution.

 The cost of a divorce application to be filed in the Federal Circuit and Family Court of Australia is currently $990.
 This can be reduced to $330 if you meet certain conditions..
 This fee is set by the Federal Government and is increased every two years.

 In some instances where an application for a divorce is not jointly made, there may be a cost to serve the application on your former spouse.

 It is also important to note that if you require solicitors to act for you – for example, to draft your application or appear on your behalf at a contentious hearing – that additional legal costs will be incurred.

 Getting divorced is not the same as negotiating and obtaining a property settlement.
 This will require a separate application to be filed and further costs incurred.